-- Understand the menstrual cycle (boys). - Substance misuse (see Y6 Science Curriculum); - Understand the importance of personal hygiene; - Understand human sexual reproduction; - Recognise when relationships are not positive; - Know British Law (legal age of sexual intercourse); - Understand their right to say no (resisting peer pressure / consent); - Know where to go for help and advice.
+- Understand the menstrual cycle (boys). - Understand the importance of personal hygiene; - Understand human sexual reproduction; - Recognise when relationships are not positive; - Know British Law (legal age of sexual intercourse); - Understand their right to say no (resisting peer pressure / consent); - Know where to go for help and advice.

 Once objectives are taught in a particular year group, they may be referred back to in following year groups as part of PSHE lessons or general class discussions.
 For example, children are reminded of family diversity (single parents, same-sex parents etc.) throughout primary school and posters relating to different family structures are displayed around school.
-The NSPCC's 'Underpants Rule' is revisited in Reception and KS1 at the start of the year to remind children of the importance of respecting themselves and others.